marinasundstrom/CheckedExceptions/docs/exception-handling.md

         {
             if (value < 42)
             {
-                throw new ArgumentOutOfRangeException("Value can't be less than 42");
+                throw new ArgumentOutOfRangeException(nameof(value), "Value can't be less than 42");
             }
             _value = value;
         }
     }

     /// <summary>
-    /// A method
+    /// A method.
     /// </summary>
     /// <exception cref="ArgumentNullException">
     /// Thrown when <paramref name="value"/> is null.